Aplasia cutis congenita

 Mostly spontaneous, rarely AD or AR.

-There are several associated syndromes such as: Adam's Oliver syndrome, pyloric stenosis, Partau syndrome, etc.
+There are associated syndromes such as: Adams-Oliver syndrome, pyloric stenosis, Partau syndrome etc.

-Membrane ACC: Mostly circular hair/epidermis-less, rarely bullous, spot on the capillitium.
+Membranous ACC: Mostly circular hairless/epidermis-less, rarely bullous, area on the capillitium.

-Non-membranous ACC: Larger and irregular hairless areas on the capillitium, which can extend to the nodes or meninges.
+Non-membranous ACC: Larger and more irregular hairless areas on the capillitium that may extend to the nodule or meninges.

 Clinic

-In non-membrane ACC, an MRI is necessary to detect the depth of the pathology.
-Only then should a cosmetic surgical procedure be planned, if necessary.
+In non-membranous ACC, an MRI is necessary to identify the depth of the pathology.
+Only then should a cosmetic surgical procedure be planned.

 Meningitis